hackersatcambridge/intro-to-programming/workshop-1/description.md

         toDosNew.push(content);
         this.setState({toDosLocal: toDosNew});
     }

+    // ATENTION: You call showToDo with the `this` keyword, as such: this.showToDo("Texty text");
     ```

 **Checkpoint:** OK, now we have a way of showing on screen some 'programmer defined' set of tasks.
 Next, we'd actually like to interact a bit with the user.